openhab/org.openhab.binding.zwave/doc/qubino/zmnhvd_0_0.md

 ### Parameter 1: Input 1 Switch Type

 Input 1 Switch Type
-By this parameter the user can set input based on device type (switch, potentiometer, 0-10V sensor,...)
+<p&gtBy this parameter the user can set input based on device type (switch, potentiometer, 0-10V sensor,...)</p&gt
 The following option values may be configured -:

 | Value  | Description |